 Take a dip: If you can, opt for a swim the ocean.
 Let the tide carry away every tired cell within your body.
 Let the healing properties of the salt water lift your energy.
 If you can’t get near an ocean, go buy sea salt at the grocery store.
 Put a cup of sea salt in the bath tub and sit in it for 15 minutes.

 Move: The Anxiety and Depression Association of America states that even five minutes of aerobic exercise can elevate and stabilize moods and decrease overall levels of tension and stress.
-Turn on Justin Timberlake and Dance Dance Dance around your living room to increase your mood!
+Turn on Justin Timberlake and dance around your living room to increase your mood!

 Power Down: Turn off all electronics for as many hours as you can and watch old comedies that make you laugh uncontrollably.
 By disengaging from technology, we reprogram our habits and create boundaries with our work.